ON THIS PAGE

-Neptune has 27 known moons.
+Uranus has 27 known moons.
 While most of the satellites orbiting other planets take their names from Greek or Roman mythology, Uranus' moons are unique in being named for characters from the works of William Shakespeare and Alexander Pope.

 All of Uranus' inner moons appear to be roughly half water ice and half rock.
 The composition of the outer moons remains unknown, but they are likely captured asteroids.

 Uranus has two sets of rings.
 The inner system of nine rings consists mostly of narrow, dark grey rings.
 There are two outer rings: the innermost one is reddish like dusty rings elsewhere in the solar system, and the outer ring is blue like Saturn's E ring.

 In order of increasing distance from the planet, the rings are called Zeta, 6, 5, 4, Alpha, Beta, Eta, Gamma, Delta, Lambda, Epsilon, Nu and Mu.
 Some of the larger rings are surrounded by belts of fine dust.

 Uranus has an unusual, irregularly shaped magnetosphere.
 Magnetic fields are typically in alignment with a planet's rotation, but Uranus' magnetic field is tipped over: the magnetic axis is tilted nearly 60 degrees from the planet's axis of rotation, and is also offset from the center of the planet by one-third of the planet's radius.